Video Pm.00 20.Still001 — Grevillia AG

 • Livestock will eat the lot.

-Additionally research has proven that if silage bacteria are applied freshly growing, they can assist in making better silage through faster action compared to freeze dried bacteria that are applied dormant.
+Additionally research has proven that if silage bacteria are applied freshly growing, they can assist in making better quality silage through faster action compared to freeze dried bacteria that are applied dormant.
 This research is shown in the following scientific papers.

 Kizilsimsek M, Schmidt R J and Kung L Jr.